 While this methodology is based on observable market data, it is noted that APRA's comments on the level of conservatism would not align well with AASB 17's best estimate principles.
-Users of this proxy formula will need to consider materiality versusexercise judgement to determine whether it's reasonable in the circumstances to use of a basis(or continue to use) the APRA illiquidity premium without conservatismadjustment.
+Users of this proxy formula will need to exercise judgement to determine whether it's reasonable in the circumstances to use (or continue to use) the APRA illiquidity premium without adjustment.